ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Again impressed by how lightweight and easy to understand functional programs can be.
 Thx <a href="https://twitter.com/sperbsen?ref_src=twsrc%5Etfw">@sperbsen</a> for this talk on monads <a href="https://twitter.com/hashtag/codetalkshh?src=hash&amp;ref_src=twsrc%5Etfw">#codetalkshh</a></p>&mdash; Timo E aus E (@timo_e_aus_e) <a href="https://twitter.com/timo_e_aus_e/status/913426902404288512?ref_src=twsrc%5Etfw">28.
 September 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This year he focused his talk _"Die Monade und Du (The Monad and You)"_ around the abstract construct of monads.
+This year he focused his talk _"Die Monade und Du (The Monad and You)"_ on the abstract construct of monads.
 Showcasing entertaining examples in Haskell he explained what exactly a monad is and how it naturally emerges in software when applying functional programming principles.

 ### Building a scalable CSS-only slideshow in 1024 Bytes

-Back in the days memory was a precious good.
+Back in the days, memory was a precious good.
 Nowadays it's cheap.
 This circumstance must have inspired [Matthias Reuter](https://twitter.com/gweax) when submitting his talk, or let's rather call it code challenge, _Building a scalable CSS-only slideshow in 1024 Bytes_ for code.talks 2017.

-In his presentation, he explained how he build a CSS driven slideshow, with only bare minimum use of javascript which he afterward manually morphed into the most minified version possible.
+In his presentation, he explained how he built a CSS driven slideshow, with only bare minimum use of javascript which he afterward manually morphed into the most minified version possible.
-Minification measures he took included dropping whitespaces, optional colons, making use of language defaults and interpretations, the smart grouping of CSS-styles and even optimising calculation algorithms to shorten the required lines of code.
+Minification measures he took included dropping whitespaces, optional colons, making use of language defaults and interpretations, the smart grouping of CSS-styles, and even optimizing calculation algorithms to shorten the required lines of code.

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">The slides of my talk &quot;Building a scalable CSS-only slideshow in 1024 bytes&quot; at <a href="https://twitter.com/hashtag/codetalkshh?src=hash&amp;ref_src=twsrc%5Etfw">#codetalkshh</a> are available at <a href="https://t.co/CRz6TTSRuN">https://t.co/CRz6TTSRuN</a></p>&mdash; Matthias Reuter (@gweax) <a href="https://twitter.com/gweax/status/913386437428510720?ref_src=twsrc%5Etfw">28.
 September 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The result wasn't exactly an example page from the clean code book, but it was an entertaining demonstration of what is possible to achieve when you know your language in and out and focus on a specific goal.
+The result wasn't exactly an example page from the clean code book, but it was an entertaining demonstration of what is possible to achieve when you know your language inside out and focus on a specific goal.
 The talk ended with an [open GitHub challenge](https://github.com/gweax/code-talks-challenge) to everyone who feels challenged to do better or in this case smaller than Reuter.
 And of course, the tool used for the presentation was the same CSS slideshow the presentation was about - How meta is that?